sgr-0007/plant-recognition/README.md

 ## Offline Capabilities

-- **Adding and Storing Sightings:** The application supports offline capabilities where users can add new plant sightings which are stored locally and synced when the device is online again.
+- **Adding and Storing Sightings:** The application supports offline capabilities where users can add new plant sightings and add comments which are stored in indexed db and synced when the device is online again.

 ## Data Storage